-Of all of the regulatory agencies that exist, the South Coast Air Quality Management District (AQMD) has proven to have the most challenging rules for commercial bakeries.
-We’ve boiled down the most common AQMD rules for such businesses so you’ll have a better overview of how to maintain compliance.
+Of all of the regulatory agencies that exist, the South Coast Air Quality Management District (SCAQMD) has proven to have the most challenging rules for commercial bakeries.
+We’ve boiled down the most common SCAQMD rules for such businesses so you’ll have a better overview of how to maintain compliance.

 1. Rule 1147 (NOx Reductions From Miscellaneous Sources – Combustion Equipment)